takumidev86/TrackingEvolutionGHSO/README.md

 # TrackingEvolutionGHSO

-This repository is a tool to determine if GitHub, written in python, is keeping up with the evolution of StackOverflow.
+This repository is a tool to determine if GitHub, written in java, is keeping up with the evolution of StackOverflow.